SaaStacked/saastack/src/Hosts/WebsiteHost/ClientApp/README.md

 # WebsiteHost JS App

+This explains how the JavaScript App is built and deployed, and how its components work.

+IMPORTANT: Make sure you have already set up your local environment for developing the JS App, from the instructions in the main [README.md](../../../../README_DERIVATIVE.md).

 ## Packaging & Bundling

 We use [Vite](https://vitejs.dev/) for fast development and building, which outputs JavaScript files to the `wwwroot` folder, with some other static assets live (e.g. SEO images, and SEO configuration) that are stored in the `public` folder.
 See the `../.gitignore` file for more details.